 The 12 bits make it possible to create 4096 unique addresses.
-The HIPPI-SC standard reserves 64 of these addresses, leaving 4032 addresses available for local assignment to HIPPI end points.
-4032 is the maximum number of destination endpoints that can exist on one HIPPI network using logical addressing.
+The HIPPI-SC standard reserves 64 of these addresses, leaving 4032 addresses available for local assignment to HIPPI endpoints.
+4032 is the maximum number of destination endpoints that can exist within one HIPPI network using logical addressing.